Shivam4742/Shivam4742/README.md

 - 👋 Hi, I’m @Shivam4742
 - 👀 I’m interested in Softwere devlopment
-- 🌱 I’m currently learning pyhone
+- 🌱 I’m currently learning pythone
 - 💞️ I’m looking to collaborate on any team
 - 📫 How to reach me =shivammishra18072000@gmail.com